 By National Coach Sean Guevara

-Aries Toledo did throw a distance of 50.15 meters at the Javelin Throw surpassing his personal best of 47.78m and on the last event of the 1,500 meters he did pace too fast on the first lap and manage to run with a time of 4:57.53 which is below his personal best of 4:41.8 set last Philippine National Open 2016.
+Aries Toledo did throw a distance of 50.15 meters at the Javelin Throw, surpassing his personal best of 47.78m.
+On the last event of the 1,500 meters, he did pace too fast on the first lap and manage to run with a time of 4:57.53, which is below his personal best of 4:41.8 set last Philippine National Open 2016.

-In contrast, the total points he earned are 6,964 points which are above the Bronze medal standard of the recent South East Asian Games in 2015 which is only 6,796 points.
+In contrast, the total points he earned are 6,964 points above the Bronze medal standard of the recent South East Asian Games in 2015, which is only 6,796 points.